 The Irish and NI governments and regulatory authorities are now engaged in a programme to align the SEM with the EU Network Codes, creating the Integrated Single Electricity Market (I-SEM).
 Essentially a single set of markets (forward, day-ahead, intraday and balancing) will cover both Ireland and Northern Ireland with a number of the key roles being carried out on an all-island basis by EirGrid, the holder of the Irish TSO and market operator licences, and SONI, its NI subsidiary that holds corresponding NI licences.

 A further issue to consider for the I-SEM is that until the development of interconnectors with countries other than GB, the I-SEM is dependent on the GB market for its access to the coupled EU electricity markets.
-If the UK pulls back from full market coupling with the continental EU following a Brexit, the I-SEM may also become uncoupled.
+Although the White Paper indicates that the government will at least seek to ensure continuation of current trading arrangements, if it unsuccessful or if the UK intentionally pulls back from full market coupling with the continental EU following Brexit, the I-SEM may also become uncoupled.

 The operational arrangements under the Electricity Regulation and the EU Network Codes can probably be partially replicated by contractual means, but full effectiveness of the governance arrangements that underpin or will underpin electricity markets will require specific agreement between the UK and the EU.
-This is not likely to be a straightforward process, and it will probably take many months after a decision to leave the EU for the electricity regulatory framework to reach some measure of stability.
+This is not likely to be a straightforward process, and it will probably take some time for the electricity regulatory framework to reach some measure of stability.

 Given the current uncertainty, there is little that can be done to prepare for any possible changes, other than to ensure that where possible, contracts relating to any of the requirements of EU electricity rules are drafted in sufficiently flexible terms that they can be adapted, or terminated, if required once the final outcome of this process is known.